richgieg/RichOS/README.md

 # The RichOS Project

-Hello, thanks for stopping by!
+Hello!
+Thanks for stopping by.
 I started this project so I have a playground to exercise my problem solving skills and grow my computer science knowledge.
 I really enjoy writing low-level software like this.
 I'm still learning and I'm not exactly a whiz at it yet, but there's a unique feeling that comes along